 Several funds in The Lovett School Endowment are earmarked specifically for the benefit of Siempre Verde and its visitors, including the following.
 Since 2008, these funds have made possible seven partial or full scholarships for students in need of financial aid.
-In 2010, interest from these accounts provided over $3,300 in aid.
 With demand for aid increasing, we have been promoting availability of these funds to ensure all interested students have the opportunity to visit the reserve.

 The Constance and Robert Braddy Siempre Verde Scholarship Fund

 In appreciation of Constance and Bob Braddy and their dedication to creating Siempre Verde, Lovett established this fund in March 1997 to provide financial aid to qualified Lovett students wishing to travel to and study the Ecuadorian cloudforest classroom.
 The need-based award is given to students who demonstrate a passion for learning botany, conservation methods, and ecology.